PRP's Parathyroid Scan Service Information

 Preparation

-How long does it take?
+How long does a Parathyroid Scan take

 Part 1: You will be positioned under the Gamma Camera and given a small injection of a radioactive tracer.
 This injection shouldn’t make you feel any different and allows images to be taken of the thyroid and parathyroid glands.
 Images are commenced at the time of injection and are taken for approximately 60 minutes.
 You will then be sent away for a period of time (approximately 2 hours) during which time you can go about normal activity (including eating, drinking, driving your car etc).